2 Ingredient Freezer Peanut Butter Whips

 Then, you can drizzle some sugar free chocolate syrup on top and eat!

-If you leave in the freezer too long, and it’s rock solid.
+If you leave in the freezer too long, it will be rock solid.
 Just sit it out on the counter for 10 minutes, and it will soften up enough to eat it.

 To get the full effect, I added a quick video inside the recipe card below!!